Jaisalmer Monuments Entrance Fees and Timings

 Desert National Park

-Desert National Park, located near Jaisalmer in Rajasthan, is a unique and ecologically significant protected area.
-Spanning over 3,000 square kilometers, it showcases the diverse and fragile ecosystem of the Thar Desert.
+Desert National Park, located near Jaisalmer, is one of the largest protected desert ecosystems in India.
+Spanning over 3,000 square kilometres, it showcases the unique biodiversity and fragile landscape of the Thar Desert.

-The park is characterized by vast stretches of sand dunes, rocky terrain, and sparse vegetation.
-It provides a habitat for various species of wildlife, including the Great Indian Bustard, blackbuck, desert fox, and numerous reptiles and birds.
+The park is characterised by rolling sand dunes, rocky outcrops, salt lakes, and sparse vegetation.
+It provides habitat for the critically endangered Great Indian Bustard, along with blackbuck, chinkara, desert fox, and a variety of reptiles and migratory birds. [web:1853][web:1856]

 Gadisar Lake